Welcome to REAIE

-Welcome to the Reggio Emilia Australia Information Exchange (REAIE).
-REAIE draws on the educational project in Reggio Emilia as the ongoing catalyst for thinking, re search and advocacy in Australian educational settings.
+REAIE draws on the Reggio Emilia Educational Project as the ongoing catalyst for thinking, research and advocacy in Australian educational settings.

-We know that children are born with amazing potential and capacities: curiosity, a drive to understand, the ability to wait, to wonder and to be amazed, the capacity to express themselves in many ways and the desire to form relationships with others and with the physical world.
-What kind of schools and what kind of teachers do we need to foster these capacities?
+We know that children are born with amazing potential and capacities: curiosity, a drive to understand, the ability to wait, to wonder and to be amazed, the capacity to express themselves in many ways.
+What kind of schools and what kind of teachers do we need to support these capacities in all children?